awsdocs/aws-control-tower-guide/doc_source/elb-rules.md

 **Details and examples**
 + For details about the PASS, FAIL, and SKIP behaviors associated with this control, see the: [CT\.ELASTICLOADBALANCING\.PR\.4 rule specification](#ct-elasticloadbalancing-pr-4-rule)
-+ For examples of PASS and FAIL CloudFormation Templates related to this control, see: [GitHub](https://docs.aws.amazon.com/https://github.com/aws-samples/aws-control-tower-samples/tree/main/samples/CT.ELASTICLOADBALANCING.PR.4)
++ For examples of PASS and FAIL CloudFormation Templates related to this control, see: [CT\.ELASTICLOADBALANCING\.PR\.4 example templates](#ct-elasticloadbalancing-pr-4-templates)

 **Explanation**